This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Assessing Sunlight and Weather Conditions

-- Observe sunlight analysis for plant placement.
+- Map daily sunlight patterns for ideal plant placement

 Maximizing Space With Vertical Gardening